 1. In a cyclic process, a system returns to its initial state after undergoing a number of different thermodynamic processes.

-2. A process that is carried out on its own without any external help, is known as Spontaneous Process.
+2. A process that is carried out on its own without any external help is known as the spontaneous process.

 3. In the Quasi-Static or reversible process, the system and its surroundings can be returned from its final state to its initial state without any changes in the thermodynamic properties of the universe.
 The irreversible processes are also known as the natural processes because all the processes that occur in nature are irreversible processes.
 It occurs due to the finite gradient between the two states of the system.

 According to the Zeroth law of Thermodynamics if two thermodynamic systems are in thermal equilibrium with the 3rd system then all the three systems are in thermal equilibrium with each other.

 Q = Heat transfer (to or from the system)

 W = work done (either by the system or on the system)